Compliance with regulations for biobased materials

-EU authorities, such as The European Chemicals Agency (ECHA) and the European Food Safety Authority (EFSA) are reviewing and revising rules and regulations on the safety of substances and articles to keep it up to date with market developments.
+EU authorities, such as The European Chemicals Agency (ECHA) and the European Food Safety Authority (EFSA) are reviewing and revising rules and regulations on the safety of substances and articles to keep them up to date with market developments.
 Since the biobased material field is upcoming and growing, especially obligations regarding those materials may change.

-For example, the REACH regulation offers several exemptions on its requirements for certain natural occurring substances or recycled feedstock.
+For example, the REACH regulation offers several exemptions on its requirements for certain naturally occurring substances or recycled feedstock.
 These exemptions only apply under strict conditions and when certain data requirements are met.
 Still, if this is the kind of regulation that should be pursued is still a hot topic for political debate.

-Additionally, EU Directives such as the new Waste Framework Directive are currently being implemented at national level, defining targets for waste reduction and recyclability.
+Additionally, EU Directives such as the new Waste Framework Directive are currently being implemented at a national level, defining targets for waste reduction and recyclability.
 Especially for biobased materials produced from waste feedstock flows this directive carries significance with regard to the End-of-Waste criteria.

 The same applies to the Single Use Plastic Directive and many other new and upcoming Directives and regulations.

-At this moment some polymers types are excluded from certain regulatory obligations based on their inherent biodegradability.
-However, the determination whether a specific polymer is excluded from regulatory obligations is not very straightforward in practice.
+At this moment some polymer types are excluded from certain regulatory obligations based on their inherent biodegradability.
+However, the determination of whether a specific polymer is excluded from regulatory obligations is not very straightforward in practice.
 Secondly, it often excludes polymers that are industrially produced but do have biodegradable properties.
 For this reason, there are developments to start using biodegradability criteria for regulatory exemptions.